-Other income (expense), net primarily consists of the non-service components of net periodic defined benefit plan income (costs), change in the fair value of convertible note and warrants, and certain non-recurring costs in connection with the Business Combination.
+Other income (expense), net primarily consists of the non-service components of net periodic defined benefit plan income (costs) and certain non-recurring costs in connection with the Business Combination.

 Income Tax Expense

 The income tax provision (benefit) consists of an estimate for U.S. federal, state and foreign income taxes based on enacted rates, as adjusted for allowable credits, deductions, uncertain tax positions, changes in deferred tax assets and liabilities and changes in the tax law.